Point Calimere Wildlife and Bird Sanctuary: History

-In 1936 a rail line was extended to Kodaikorai for transport of salt from Vedaranyam.
-Train service was halted in 1988 and the tracks were dismantled in 1995.
-During World War II a radar station was constructed and operated by Army personnel who had unquestioned access to the forests.
-In 1943 an experimental Casurina plantation was begun and soon extended by destruction of most of the natural forest.
-This resulted in a major decrease in numbers and variety of wild animals in the area.

 In the early years of the Sanctuary management was concentrated on prevention of poaching and provision of water to the wildlife.
 Poaching has been controlled but water supply is a continuing effort.
 In 1979 the first of several water troughs supplied from water barrels transported by bullock cart and open wells were built.
 Beginning in 2001–02 several perennial water holes supplied by pipe from bore wells and a large elevated water tank on the western edge of the sanctuary were built.

 Several tree planting schemes to increase biodiversity have yielded poor results, with the exception of Casuarina equisetifolia.
 Current practice is to avoid new tree planting and concentrate on removal of the invasive Prosopis juliflora.
 An annual wildlife census has been conducted since 1991.

 The Bombay Natural History Society has been conducting regular bird migration studies in the sanctuary since 1959.
 In 2007 it is building a new field station in Kodaikadu.

 On 9 March 1998 a 45 m modern lighthouse near Kodaikorai Beach was commissioned.

 In 1999 many speed breakers were installed on the Vedaranyam – Kodaikorai road which have effectively prevented the killing of wildlife by speeding vehicles.
 In 2004/05 nearly 100 boundary pillars were erected for boundary demarcation.

 On 26 December 2004 a tsunami as high as 3 metres (10 ft) hit the Kodiyakarai coast of the sanctuary.
 Seawater flooded the entire sanctuary with four feet of water.
 The sanctuary escaped serious damage and the sanctuary, animals and birds largely survived the giant wave, but 5,525 people were killed in neighbouring parts of Nagapattinam District.

 The documentary film Point Calimere – Little Kingdom by the Coast by Shekar Dattatri won the Centre for Media Studies (CMS) Vatavaran 2007 award in the Nature category.